ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 The blinky LED 1s on/off can be found on `portb.5`.
 The background 10Hz toggle pin can be found on `portd.3`.

-An example of a target hardware is shown in the following image.
+An example of a target hardware featuring the
+2 MByte SRAM brick is shown in the following image.

 ![](./images/board11_07.jpg)

 The oscilloscope image below captures the toggle cycle of the LED in the background task.
-The background task, although programmed to toggle its pin every 10 ms does have slight, occasional variations in its call cycle due to task jitter and being interrupted by the application task having higher priority.
+The background task, although programmed to toggle its pin every 50ms does have slight, occasional variations in its toggle cycle.
+These are due to task jitter and the fact that the background task is interrupted by the call cycle and subsequent execution of the application task (which has higher priority).

 ![](./images/scope11_07.jpg)